ColoradoSchoolOfMines/acm-site/README.md

 - Test uploads vulnerability and other security stuff
 - Clean up routes as well as possible
 - Webhook or API with discord bot to display meetings
+- Put google strategy + other configs (session, multer) in separate files

 ## Design Choices
 Given that this is intended to be continuously maintained by students